altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/fabric-config/ug-linux-fabric-config-agx7f-soc.md

 ## Example Building Everything with Yocto

-This example is build on top of the [GSRD for Agilex 7 F-Series Transceiver-SoC DevKit (P-Tile and E-Tile)](https://www.rocketboards.org/foswiki/Documentation/AgilexSoCGSRD), with the modification that the fabric is not configured from U-Boot anymore, instead through a device tree overlay.
+This example is build on top of the Agilex 7 HPS Baselione System Example Design, with the modification that the fabric is not configured from U-Boot anymore, instead through a device tree overlay.

 Full instructions for building and running the example are provided.